possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 service dbus start
 ```

 Change to regular user by holding down “control” and pressing “d” on the keyboard which will log out the current user.
+You can also just type "logout" to do the same thing.
 Log in again, this time as the regular user account that was created.
 Next type the following commands.

 ```tcsh
 vim .xinitrc